 Watch the video below to see the box I received in the mail and the frames I tried on.
 They had a vintage 60’s vibe that I loved.
 Prices start at $95.

-I decided on the “Finch Violet Magnolia” frames and submitted my order online.
+I decided on the “Chelsea Violet Magnolia” frames and submitted my order online.
 You can also call or text.
 During checkout, I uploaded a scanned copy of my prescription.
 You have the choice of ordering regular or progressive lenses. (bifocals) I was amazed at how affordable the prices are.
-My last pair of glasses were Prada’s and cost me a mint.
-My Finch frames are beautiful, sturdy, and stylish at a fraction of the cost.
+My last pair of glasses were Prada and cost me a mint.
+My Chelsea frames are beautiful, sturdy, and stylish at a fraction of the cost.

 Who knew buying glasses would be so easy?